 Paulo nurtures and encourages, he uses the paddle at precisely the right time to lift the dough allowing the heat to flow between it and the base-stone, he gentle turns and dances with it’s until after exactly 90 seconds the Pizza and Calzone are swiftly removed and slid with the same paddle onto large oak boards.

-“A pizza should spend no longer than 2 minutes in a wood oven – any more and it either burns or it just dies slowly as a result of insufficient heat.
+“A pizza should spend no longer than 90 seconds a wood oven – any more and it either burns or it just dies slowly as a result of insufficient heat.
 The second it slides from the paddle onto the stone it must react – the dough must instantly rise and bubble and char – if not then it will be dull and tough.
 The dough must have bite and chew..it must have a degree of elasticity to it and this is only possible under the right conditions – anything less and you are simply making flatbreads”.

 Paulo is first generation Italian living in the wilds of County Wicklow just South of Dublin city, he is a restaurateur, a cook, a writer…….a gentleman, a soft soul, a mystic.
 I met Paulo only once before he passed away, I spent time in his presence and shared his home and his food and I fell in love with this human being.
 Our meeting was as a result of our mutual love of the kitchen and in particular cooking out-doors….and even more ‘in particular’ cooking pizza….out-doors.

 ♠ Parma Pizza ♣

 Prep time: 3-4 hrs ♦ Cook Time: 2-3 mins ♦ Total time: all day if you feel like it ♦ Serves 1

 - 2 x 7 gram packs of dried yeast